dharachodvadiya/Amphibians/README.md

 - Handles loading, success, and error states using LiveData and State in ViewModel.
 - Demonstrates clean architecture with separation of concerns: data, domain, and presentation layers.

-## Screenshots

-_Insert screenshots of your app in action if available._

 ## Tech Stack

 - Kotlin